 Anakie emerged as the gemfields' civic centre, with the primary school, multi-purpose centre (1994) and a basic medical service.
 Population growth, however, required the connection of electricity to Sapphire (1977) and reticulated water (1998), despite some residents being contentedly self-sufficient.
-Sapphire has the gemfields information centre, accommodation for tourists and fossickers and a jewellery manufacturer.
+Sapphire had the gemfields information centre, no longer operating.
+The town has accommodation for tourists and fossickers and a jewellery manufacturer.

 Marie Reid, A history of Emerald: a place of importance, Rockhampton, Central Queensland University Press, 2001

 John Rolfe, Emerald and the gemfields centenary 1879-1979, Emerald, Emerald Centenary Committee, 1978